7 Awesome Spring Break with Kids Ideas for Either One

 - Tourist day.
-The thing about living somewhere is you think, “I can do that thing everybody else travel to your town to do anytime” so you wait.
-Years go by and you’ve never done it.
+The thing about living somewhere is you think, “I can do that thing-everybody-else-travels-to-our-town-to-do anytime” so you wait.
+Years go by.
+And you’ve never done it.
 Today is the day you get to do that touristy thing near you you’ve never done before.
 For example, I’ve lived in Denver-proper since I was 10 but I’ve never been to the Molly Brown House or the Denver Mint or the Brown Palace Hotel so we could do a Denver history tour.

 - Art day.
 Buy some paints, markers, glue and other artsy craftsy items, cover the floor with paper (or go outside if it’s warm) and create.
 You can pull out supplies separately to make it last longer.
 For instance, start with drawing — pencils, crayons and markers — then pull out glue for some cutting and pasting then pull out the paints.

 - Library day.
 Libraries often have activities for children especially during school breaks so check your local library schedule and see if there is anything your children would be interested in.
 Before or after the activity, you can hang out and look for books.
 Some libraries near us have toys and computers in the kids section for play time too.